 You’re setting up your very own cocktail bar at home for making mixology classics, and a few gems of your own, but… one vital ingredient is missing: the right glasses!
 Without the right cocktail glasses, your experience as a mixologist will not be complete.

-From highball and lowball glasses to coupè and martini glasses, each type of cocktail glass plays a vital role in bringing out the complexities of flavors, aromas, and colors of the drinks.
+From highball and lowball tumblers to the cocktail glass and the Martini glass, every type of cocktail glass plays a crucial role in bringing out all the flavours, aromas and colours of the drink.